 Pharmacy benefits continue to be an area of focus for employers and their broker partners as pharmacy costs continue to increase year-over-year and represent 10% of overall healthcare spend.
 With more than 66% of all adults in the U.S. taking a prescription medication, and almost 40% of Americans managing at least one chronic condition, it is almost certain that no matter the size of employee population, access and affordability of prescription drugs is a top-of-mind issue.

 The good news is there are many models emerging that help employers best manage overall healthcare expenses.
-Employers have the options of being fully insured or self-funded, and can decide whether or not to carve-out pharmacy, among other innovative approaches for driving cost savings.
-The key to successful cost containment and coverage strategy, however, is taking a member-centric approach.
+Employers have the option of being fully insured or self-funded, and can decide whether or not to take advantage of a pharmacy carve-out strategy, among other innovative approaches for driving cost-savings.
+The key to creating a robust benefits program while balancing cost-containment, however, is to build a program rooted in member-centricity.

 What is member-centricity?